 Gerard Schwarz serves as music director of The All-Star Orchestra, an ensemble of top musicians from America’s leading orchestras featured in twelve television programs that have aired throughout the United States on public television, worldwide by internet streaming, and are the basis for their Khan Academy education platform that has already reached over 6 million students.
 The programs, also available on DVD, have been awarded six Emmy Awards and an ASCAP Award, and a further two episodes will air in the fall of 2017.

 Mr. Schwarz also serves as music director of the Eastern Music Festival in North Carolina and the Mozart Orchestra of New York, and is conductor laureate of the Seattle Symphony.
 His book Behind the Baton was released by Amadeus Press in March 2017.

-His considerable discography of over 350 recordings showcases his collaborations with some of the world’s greatest orchestras, including the Philadelphia Orchestra, London Symphony Orchestra, Berlin Radio Symphony Orchestra, Orchestre National de France, Tokyo Philharmonic Orchestra, Los Angeles Chamber Orchestra, New York Chamber Symphony, and Seattle Symphony, among others.
+His considerable discography of over 350 albums showcases his collaborations with some of the world’s greatest orchestras, including the Philadelphia Orchestra, London Symphony, Berlin Radio Symphony, Orchestre National de France, Tokyo Philharmonic, Los Angeles Chamber Orchestra, New York Chamber Symphony, and Seattle Symphony, among others.

-Mr. Schwarz began his professional career as co-principal trumpet of the New York Philharmonic and has held leadership positions with Mostly Mozart Festival, Royal Liverpool Philharmonic Orchestra, Los Angeles Chamber Orchestra, and New York Chamber Symphony.
-As a guest conductor of both opera and symphony, he has worked with many of the world’s finest orchestras and opera companies.
+Mr. Schwarz began his professional career as co-principal trumpet of the New York Philharmonic and has held leadership positions with the Mostly Mozart Festival, the Royal Liverpool Philharmonic, the Los Angeles Chamber Orchestra, and the New York Chamber Symphony.

-Gerard Schwarz conducted The Orchestra Now on February 28, 2016.
+Gerard Schwarz will conduct The Orchestra Now on Nov 18 & Nov 19, 2017; he previously conducted The Orchestra Now on February 28, 2016.